PieterES/Master-Thesis/README.md

 > ".algos/TD3"
 Main TD3 algortihm script.
 If we want to use a LSTM layer, change LSTM to True at the top.
 Other hyperparameters can be changed in the TD3 class and if other activation functions want to be used, change these in the critic and actor forward functions.
 PPO and DDPG can be used similarly.

+> Flicker:
+The only change to the flicker condition is the percentage change of receiving 0 inputs instead of normal data.
+This value cn be changed in the gym_torcs.py file at the end of the step function.
+Either 'newstate' is the actual observations, or an array of 0's.

 FOCOPS:
 For FOCOPS the recurrent algorithm and the non-recurrent one are separated.